Purpose

 tests and configure runners (`ls`, `find`); file content reads go

-commands that match. `Read` opens test files, fixtures, and
+and retried. `Read` opens test files, fixtures, and

 expected-output snapshots the parent points at. `Grep` searches the